Canopy Architecture and Configurations¶

 Development Cycle for Canopy Applications¶

-Canopy application configurations can be edited and applied directly from within the PolyAPI UI or via Poly’s API endpoint PUT /applications/{id}/config
+Canopy application configurations can be edited and applied directly from within the PolyAPI UI or via Poly’s API endpoint PUT /applications/{id}/config.

 Conclusion¶